Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### redactionType

-What type of redaction should be made when entering redaction mode via the dropdown.
+This is the type of redaction that should be made when entering redaction mode.

-Possible values include `redactInPlace`, `redactedAsCopy`, and `unredactedAsCopy`.
+It can be set to one of the following values:

+* `redactInPlace` - makes the redactions directly on the document being redacted.
+* `redactedAsCopy` - makes a copy of the document being redacted and the redactions on the copy, so the original document is not be modified.
+* `unredactedAsCopy` - makes a copy of the document being redacted and the redactions on the original document, so the copy doesn’t include the redactions.

 Default value: `redactInPlace`